nithuan141/react-drag-and-drop/README.md

     npm install

-  Then run npm start to start the app, then check: http://localhost:30000
+  Then run npm start to start the app  and  check: http://localhost:30000

     npm start